Ramon Escobar (serial killer)

 Ramon Alberto Escobar (born June 5, 1971) is a Salvadoran serial killer who killed seven people during a month-long killing spree between Texas and California in 2018, most of whom were homeless.
-After pleading guilty, he was convicted and sentenced to life imprisonment.
+After pleading guilty, he was convicted and sentenced to life imprisonment, committing a suspected eighth murder while in prison in 2023.

 His crimes caused debate over several issues, mostly concerning illegal immigration and violence committed against the homeless.

 Early life and crimes

 Very little is known about Escobar's early life.
 He was born on June 5, 1971, in El Salvador, where he spent his childhood and youth in poverty as a result of the Football War.
 In the mid-1980s, Escobar illegally emigrated to the United States, but was arrested in early 1988 and thereafter deported by ICE officers in February of that year.
 In the early 1990s, he returned to the USA again, settling in the home of some relatives in Houston.
 From 1992 until his arrest in 2018, Escobar was repeatedly arrested on charges ranging from burglary, assault and criminal trespassing.

 From 1995 to 2000, he was incarcerated in a Texas prison for theft before being deported back to El Salvador.
 The following year, he once again returned but was rearrested in November for a minor offense and illegal entry, for which he was convicted and sentenced to 23 months imprisonment.
 While serving his sentence, Escobar was diagnosed with schizophrenia and transferred to the Harris County Psychiatric Center, where he remained for several months.
 In total, from the period of 1997 to 2011, Escobar was deported from the United States a total of six times.

 In 2012, Escobar made another attempt to enter the U.S., but was caught by border security in Brownsville.
 While in the county jail, he began to show signs of mental instability, due to which he was interned at a psychiatric hospital in Springfield, Missouri.
 After the treatment was complete, Escobar was extradited to Brownsville and put on trial.
 In October 2013, he was convicted and sentenced to two years imprisonment.